suse-edge/edge-image-builder/docs/building-images.md

     the container images that they reference will be downloaded and served in an embedded artefact registry.
   * `helm`
     * `values` - Contains [Helm values files](https://helm.sh/docs/chart_template_guide/values_files/).
 Helm charts that require specified values must have a values file.
-    * `certs` - Contains CA files for TLS verification.
-Helm repositories and registries with untrusted certificates must either use a CA File or enable `skipTLSVerify` for HTTPS-enabled servers.
+    * `certs` - Contains cert files/bundles for TLS verification.
+Untrusted HTTPS-enabled Helm repositories and registries need to be provided a cert file/bundle or require `skipTLSVerify` to be true.

 > **_NOTE:_** Image builds enabling SELinux mode in the configuration files use EIB's package resolution process
 > to download any necessary RPM packages.
 To ensure a successful build, this process requires the ```--privileged```